Mahonmr/codeReviewQandA/README.md

-# Qanda
+# Qanda  by Mike Mahoney

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is a little question and answer app built with ember.
+Users can
+add edit and delete questions.
+Users can also go click on a question
+on the home page to view its details and add answers to the question
+The deletion process will delete the question and all of its answers

 ## Prerequisites